Richwell Group, Inc. Recalls Siluriformes Products Produced Without Benefit of Import Inspection

 Congressional and Public Affairs

-WASHINGTON, Feb.
-5, 2019 — Richwell Group, Inc., doing business as Maxfield Seafood, a City of Industry, Calif. firm and the importer of record, is recalling approximately 55,300 pounds of Siluriformes fish products that were not presented for import re-inspection into the United States, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, May 28, 2019 – Richwell Group, Inc., doing business as Maxfield Seafood, a City of Industry, Calif. firm and the importer of record, is recalling approximately 154,560 pounds of Siluriformes fish products that were not presented for import re-inspection into the United States, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
 Additionally, the products were produced at a Vietnamese establishment that was not eligible to export Siluriformes fish to the United States.

-The frozen Siluriformes items, specifically Sheat fish, were imported from Vietnam to the United States on various dates from April 2018 through December 2018.
+The frozen Siluriformes items, specifically Yellow Walking Fish, were imported from Vietnam to the United States on various dates from March 2018 through January 2019.
 The products have a shelf life of two years.
-The following products are subject to recall: [View Labels (PDF only)
+The following products are subject to recall: [View labels (PDF only)]

 These items were shipped to retail locations nationwide.

-The problem was discovered on Jan.
-30, 2019 during FSIS surveillance activities of imported products at the distributor facility.
+The problem was discovered on May 22, 2019, during routine FSIS surveillance activities of imported products.

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about a reaction should contact a healthcare provider.